ds4cabs/CABS-Data-Science-Summer-Internship-Program/recommendation.md

 ### Week 2:

 - **Task 1:** Review additional materials related to the projects using ChatGPT to gain a broader understanding of the data, methods, and significance of the project.
-- **Task 1:** Get some feedback from team, mentor group and connections.
+- **Task 1:** Attend team meeting, brainstorming and get some feedback from team, mentor group and connections.

 ### Week 3:
 - **Task 1:** Continue working on your chosen project and update your progress on GitHub.